Read Barack Obama’s Eulogy for John Lewis

 And the thing is, I imagine initially that day the troopers thought they’d won the battle.
 You can imagine the conversations they had afterwards.
 You can imagine them saying, “Yeah, we showed them.”
 They figured they’d turn the protesters back over the bridge.
 That they’d kept, they’d preserved a system that denied the basic humanity of their fellow citizens.
 Except this time there were some cameras there.
 This time the world saw what happened, bore witness to Black Americans, who were asking for nothing more than to be treated like other Americans, who were not asking for special treatment, just equal treatment, promised to them a century before, and almost another century before that.
 And when John woke up and checked himself out of the hospital, he would make sure the world saw a movement that was, in the words of scripture, “hard pressed on every side but not crushed.
 Perplexed, but not in despair.
 Persecuted but not Abandoned.
 Struck down but not destroyed.”
 They returned to Brown Chapel, a battered prophet, bandages around his head, and he said, “More marchers will come now.”
 And the people came.
 And the troopers parted.
 And the marchers reached Montgomery.
 And their words reached the White House.
 And Lyndon Johnson, son of the South, said, “We shall overcome.”
 And the Voting Rights Act was signed into law.

 The life of John Lewis was, in so many ways, exceptional.
 It vindicated the faith in our founding.
 Redeemed that faith.
 That most American of ideas, the idea that any of us, ordinary people without rank or wealth or title or fame, can somehow point out the imperfections of this nation and come together and challenge the status quo.
 And decide that it is in our power to remake this country, that we love, until it more closely aligns with our highest ideals.
 What a radical idea.
 What a revolutionary notion.
 This idea that any of us ordinary people, a young kid from Troy, can stand up to the powers and principalities and say, “No, this isn’t right; this isn’t true; this isn’t just.
 We can do better.”
 On the battlefield of justice, Americans like John, Americans like Lowery and C. T. Vivian, two other patriots we lost this year, liberated all of us.
 That many Americans came to take for granted.
 America was built by people like them.
 America was built by John Lewises.
 He, as much as anyone in our history, brought this country a little bit closer to our highest ideals.
-And someday when we do finish that long journey towards freedom, when we do form a more perfect union, whether it’s years from now or decades or even if it takes another two centuries, John Lewis will be a founding father of that fuller, fairer, better America.
+And someday when we do finish that long journey towards freedom, when we do form a more perfect union, whether it’s years from now or decades, or even if it takes another two centuries, John Lewis will be a founding father of that fuller, fairer, better America.

 Adam Serwer: John Lewis was an American founder